foremast/foremast/_docs/configuration_files/application_json.rst

        - ``"redblack"`` - disables old server group but do not destroy
        - ``"canary"`` - Only used in S3 deployments.
 Causes pipeline to first deploy to CANARY path
+       - ``"alpha"`` - Only used in S3 deployments.
+Causes pipeline to first deploy to an ALPHA path

 ``security_group`` Block
 ~~~~~~~~~~~~~~~~~~~~~~~~